Does this test have other names?

 What other tests might I have along with this test?

-Your doctor may also order other blood tests, including:
+Your healthcare provider may also order other blood tests.
+These include:

 Serum iron level to measure the iron in the liquid part of your blood.

 Total iron binding capacity, or TIBC, to measure the amount of transferrin in your blood.
-Transferrin is the protein that transports ferritin from the gut to the cells that need it.
+Transferrin is the protein that carries ferritin from the gut to the cells that need it.

-Hemoglobin to measure the number of your red blood cells.
+Hemoglobin and hematocrit to measure the number of your red blood cells.

-Complete blood count, or CBC, to evaluate many different qualities of your blood, including the size of cells.
+Complete blood count, or CBC, to look at many different qualities of your blood, including the size of cells.

 What do my test results mean?